tuesdaybornwhale/tuesdaybornwhale.github.io/content/posts/axiom_jigsaws.md

 Elegantly, these three simple claims allow us to deduce many, many more of the features of probabilities that we would like to be true.
 You can try and prove some yourself or check the proofs on [wikipedia](https://en.wikipedia.org/wiki/Probability_axioms#Consequences) or wherever else you can find them.
 Importantly for the purposes of this post, it can be shown that if \\(A \subseteq B\\) for any \\(A, B \in \sigma\\), then \\(\mathbb{P}[A] \leq \mathbb{P}[B]\\).

 From my perspective ninety years in the future, there were several pieces of this system that surprised me.
-Firstly, axiom 5 only makes claims about pairwise unions of sets, whereas my cached version of the axiom made a claim about infinite sums.
-Secondly, \\(\sigma\\) is a field, whereas I am used to it being a [Borel field](https://en.wikipedia.org/wiki/%CE%A3-algebra) a.k.a a \\(\sigma\\)-algebra. \\(\sigma\\)-algebras are meaningfully different from 'normal' fields because the first are closed by infinite unions, whereas the last aren't.
+Firstly, axiom 5 only makes claims about pairwise unions of sets, whereas my cached version of the axiom made a claim about countable sums.
+Secondly, \\(\sigma\\) is a field, whereas I am used to it being a [Borel field](https://en.wikipedia.org/wiki/%CE%A3-algebra) a.k.a a \\(\sigma\\)-algebra. \\(\sigma\\)-algebras are meaningfully different from 'normal' fields because the first are closed by countable unions, whereas the last aren't.
 Finally and most eye-catching of all, \\(\Omega\\) is assumed to be a *finite* set.
 This contrasts the modern formulation I'm familiar with, where no claim is made as to the size of \\(\Omega\\).
 The third anomaly actually explains the first two, as one doesn't need to worry about infinite unions when dealing with a finite set.

 Kolmogorov acknowledges the incompleteness of this system, and claims that in order to properly define a field of probability over an infinite set \\(\Omega\\), one needs a supplementary sixth axiom.
 This really turned my head because the modern formalization doesn't use any additional axioms to feel like it properly dealt with infinite sets...